jacky ($JACKY) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 jacky Historical Price

-According to the latest data gathered on jacky live price page, the current price of jacky is 0.00006265USD.
-The circulating supply of jacky($JACKY) is 773.42M $JACKY , giving it a market capitalization of $48.45K.
+According to the latest data gathered on jacky live price page, the current price of jacky is 0USD.
+The circulating supply of jacky($JACKY) is 773.40M $JACKY , giving it a market capitalization of $47.38K.

 - 24-hour0.00%$ --$ --$ --